-Location: Online

-1. Plan, create and implement a comprehensive sport program for private and public sectors utilizing biblical principles of stewardship and discipleship

-2. Demonstrate and apply knowledge of the fundamental principles of sport management

-3. Distinguish individual differences and describe all dimensions of diversity
+- 1. Plan, create and implement a comprehensive sport program for private and public sectors utilizing biblical principles of stewardship and discipleship - 2.
+Demonstrate and apply knowledge of the fundamental principles of sport management - 3.
+Distinguish individual differences and describe the dimensions of diversity - 4.
+Develop the communication skills necessary to disseminate information in a variety of oral, written and electronic formats

-4. Apply critical, analytical and creative thinking skills to solve problems through the integration of management theories

-5. Develop the communication skills necessary to disseminate information in a variety of oral, written and electronic formats

-6. Interpret regulations and legal aspects relative to the sport profession